joeybaker/wheelhouse-view/README.md

 Automatically created.
 A reference to the view's parent view, if it exists.

 ### `data`
 Optional.
 Additional data to pass to the view.
+Can be an object or a function that returns an object.